How to add dynamic versioning to uv projects

 __version__ = "0.0.0" # Fallback for development modeThis reads the version from installed package metadata, so it stays in sync with the Git tag without duplicating the value.
 The PackageNotFoundError branch only fires when the package is imported from a source tree that was never installed, for example when running tests directly against src/.

-With dynamic versioning in place, cutting a release is two commands:
+With the workflow committed, cutting a release is two commands:

 $ git tag v0.2.0